 Compass’ sustainability strategy ensures that our focus is on contributing to nine of the SDGs.

-Of the 17 goals designed to help deliver the 2030 vision for a more sustainable planet, we have identified eight where we believe we can make the most positive social impact.
+Of the 17 goals designed to help deliver the 2030 vision for a more sustainable planet, we have identified nine where we believe we can make the most positive social impact.
 We recognise the critical importance of working in partnership, supported by SDG 17 (Partnerships for the Goals).

 2.1 End hunger and ensure access to safe, nutritious and sufficient food